runtime-shady-backroom/buttplug-lite/README.md

 ### Install via Nix

 1. To use this, you need to make use of the Flake system.
-If you dont know what that means, search it up before you continue.
+If you dont know what that means, look at https://wiki.nixos.org/wiki/Flakes before you continue.
+You cannot use this without making use of Flakes.
 2. In your flake.nix file, add `buttplug-lite = { url = "github:runtime-shady-backroom/buttplug-lite?ref=master"; inputs.nixpkgs.follows = "nixpkgs"; };` to your inputs at the top of the file.
 3. Pass `buttplug-lite` through to where ever you want to use the package.
 4. Add the package `buttplug-lite.packages.x86_64-linux.default` to whatever way you use to add packages.
 Things like `environment.systemPackages`.